aplteam/Tatin/docs/InstallingTheTatinServer.md

 * Low-level logging with `LogHTTP`, `LogConga` and `LogRumba`.
 These are useful for debugging.

-  The log file these pieces of information go into is situated in the `Rumba/` sub folder.
+  These log files live in the `Rumba/` sub folder.

 * High level logging with `Log` and `LogFolder`.